 Article 2 (Collection of Information)

-Processing of Information related to Data Subjects in the European Economic Area (EU member states, Norway, Iceland and Liechtenstein, hereinafter collectively referred to as the “EEA”) is declared in the Chapter 3.
+- Processing of Information related to Data Subjects in the European Economic Area (EU member states, Norway, Iceland and Liechtenstein, hereinafter collectively referred to as the “EEA”) is declared in Chapter 3.

 Article 3 (Organization and System)